This post is updated as of January 2018 to ensure accuracy and relevancy.

 How Does Affiliate Marketing Work?

-There are a lot of different ways to track affiliates these days, but all are based off someone clicking your special tracking link.
+There are a lot of different ways to track affiliates these days, but all are based on someone clicking your special tracking link.

 The most common and basic type of tracking is via a cookie.